-Wood pallets, accounting for roughly 95% of the market are easily the most popular choice when it comes to pallet selection.
-For a 48x40" new modified GMA pallet, recent pricing has been in the $11.25-12.50 range, according to Pallet Profile Weekly, depending upon the region of the country.
-A heavier duty block-style pallet such as used by pallet pools, pricing would be expected to be $25 or more.
-No. 2 recycled 48x40-inch pallets have recently been in the $4.25-5.50 range while No. 1 recycled pallets recently have been priced in the $5.80-$7.40 range.
-Heat treated (HT) pallets can be $1 more for each.
+Wood pallets are easily the most popular choice in pallet selection, accounting for roughly 95% of the market.
+For a new, modified, 48-by-40-inch GMA pallet, recent pricing has been in the $11.25-$12.50 range, depending upon the region of the country, according to Pallet Profile Weekly.
+A heavier-duty block-style pallet such as those used by pallet pools would be $25 or more.
+No. 2 recycled 48x40-inch pallets have recently been in the $4.25-$5.50 range, while No. 1 recycled pallets have been in the $5.80-$7.40 range.
+Heat-treated (HT) pallets can be $1 more for each.

 Aside from geographic considerations, such as lumber, pallet core or labor availability, shorter runs and custom sizes may increase pallet cost.

-As word of caution, fluctuations in material prices can have a bearing on pallet price, as typically over half the price of a pallet is in the wood and another 5 to 10 percent in the fasteners.
-Options to hold down price include choosing recycled or hybrid pallets (the latter a combination of new and recycled components) or considering a review of your pallet specification and application to see if another, perhaps cheaper to build pallet design could be employed, through such design software as Best Pallet or Pallet Design System.
+Fluctuations in material prices can have a bearing on pallet price, as typically over half the price of a pallet is in the wood and another 5%-10% is in the fasteners.
+Options to hold down price include choosing recycled or hybrid pallets (the latter a combination of new and recycled components) or considering a review of your pallet specifications and applications.
+By using design software such as Best Pallet or Pallet Design System, it's possible that you can find a cheaper pallet design that will suit your needs.
 Work with your pallet supplier to explore options.

-Pricing for new plastic pallets can range from around $10 each for the cheapest expendable units (in truckload quantities) to the $80 range and even well over $100 for extremely durable, highly engineered models.
-The extremely popular twinsheet thermoform distribution pallet (more properly a skid) shown in the photo can range in the $30 to $40 range.
+Pricing for new plastic pallets can range from around $10 each (in truckload quantities) for the cheapest expendable units to upwards of $80 or even $100 for extremely durable, precision-engineered models.
+The extremely popular twinsheet thermoformed distribution pallet (more properly a skid) shown in the photo can range between $30 and $40.
 Recycled plastic content or other fillers can help reduce cost.

-While costly, the durable pallet should last a long time and deliver a low cost per trip, as long as it is properly managed to avoid loss or theft.
+While costly, durable plastic pallets should last a long time and deliver a low cost per trip, as long as they're properly managed to avoid loss or theft.

 Due to the time and expense of tooling molds for plastic pallets, custom sizing may be an expensive alternative.
 Pallets constructed of extruded pallet components are a more obvious fit for custom sizing.
 Like wood pallets, they do not require an expensive mold.
 One example of an extruded plastic pallet manufacturer is Custom Built Plastic Pallets.

-Paper pallets are prized for their cleanliness, light weight, ease of recyclability when emptied and relatively low price point, typically only slightly higher than a similarly sized expendable wood pallet.
-Paper pallet size can be easily customized to the requirements of the buyer.
+Paper pallets are prized for their cleanliness, light weight, ease of recyclability, and relatively low price point.
+They're usually priced only slightly higher than a similarly sized expendable wood pallet.
+Paper pallet size can easily be customized as well.

-Wood composite or presswood pallets typically have a price point competitive with recycled wood pallets, with benefits of not needing to be heat treated for international shipment, as well as having the benefits of nestability.
-Pricing for 48x40-inch presswood pallets starts from under $7.00.
-Presswood pallets are also available in several sizes, including popular quarter and half pallet models.
-Check out www.litco.com to see listed pricing for various sizes.
+Wood composite or presswood pallets typically have a price point competitive with recycled wood pallets, with the added benefits of nestability and not requiring heat treatment for international shipment.
+Pricing for 48x40-inch presswood pallets starts under $7 each.
+Presswood pallets are also available in several sizes, including popular quarter- and half-pallet models.
+Litco is a popular source for this style of pallet.

-Metal pallets include steel models, as well as more expensive aluminum and stainless steel in specialized applications such as clean rooms or food production environments.
+Metal pallets include steel models as well as more expensive aluminum and stainless steel for specialized applications such as clean rooms or food production environments.
 Rolled thin steel and mesh pallets typically sell at a lower price point, competitive with reusable plastic pallets.
-Aluminum and stainless steel pallets can range up to $200 or more.
+Aluminum and stainless steel pallets can sell for $200 or more.